ncbi/vadr/documentation/annotate.md

 FEATURE NC_008311 type:"CDS" coords:"6681..7307:+" parent_idx_str:"GBNULL" gene:"ORF3" product:"VP2" misc_not_failure:"1"
 ```

-Note that the two `gene` features that correspond to the CDS also have
+Note that in addition to the two CDS features, the two gene features that correspond them also have
 `misc_not_failure:"1"` key/value pairs.
 When a CDS is made expendable,
-it often makes sense to make any corresponding `gene` features
+it often makes sense to make any corresponding gene features
 expendable too.
-However `gene` features are an exception
+However, gene features are an exception
 in that they do not get turned into a `misc_feature` if they have
-alerts that are normally fatal, as per GenBank convention.
+alerts that are normally fatal, as per GenBank convention, but
+it is still relevant to mark them as expendable because some alerts
+in them will not cause the sequence to fail.

 To rerun the example using this new `.minfo` file, execute: